Arcturusss/Nekoyama/README.md

 # Nekoyama

-## its multipurpose bot for scrapping i guess
+Its for backuping for now, because i too lazy to filter the folder of project so ya...